modalitysystems/modalitysoftware-docs/twa/Anonymisation.md

 Once TWA has anonymised a user based on the rules above, it keeps a record of the user's User Principal Name (stored as a hash), even if they later change AD attribute to something different.
 This is to ensure that the user continues to be anonymised even if the data is updated (for example if their `Country` is changed to another location).

 If you wish to exclude a user from further anonymisation, you must locate them in the table named `dbo.Users`, copy their EID, then find and remove the same value from the `dbo.ObfuscatedUsers` table.

+## TWA Automation (Allow/Deny List)

+The TWA automation bots has the ability to filter users through the configuration of allow and deny lists, depending on the configuration, users will receive/not receive emails or messages.
+This feature does support encryption however, does not support anonymisation.
+Therefore, if anonymous users are set, the bots will ignore these users when ran and therefore will not email/message them via the bot.